AlexMetzgen/Sparta-Global-Instagram/README.md

 # Instagram
-Was tasked with creating a replica of the Instagram home page
+* Was tasked with creating a replica of the Instagram home page
+* Make the Instagram page responsive
 ## items on the Instagram page
 * pictures
   * Instagram logo